opencomponents/oc/README.md

 oc
 =============

-OpenComponents is an experimental framework to develop and deploy robust and distributed html components.
+OpenComponents is a framework to develop and deploy robust and distributed html components.

-The goal is to explore the possibility of having a system that allows big corporations (that may involve hundreds of engineers on a number of projects) to have tools to facilitate code sharing, reduce dependencies, and easily approach new features and experiments.
+The goal is to own a system that allows big corporations (that may involve hundreds of engineers on a number of projects) to have tools to facilitate code sharing, reduce dependencies, and easily approach new features and experiments.

 [![NPM](https://nodei.co/npm/oc.png?downloads=true)](https://npmjs.org/package/oc)